 Questions about course content can be posted on the Discussion Forums in D2L.
 Each Unit of material will have a Discussion Forum.
 Try to be as clear as you can when posting a question, e.g. citing the page in the Course Pack or the Study Question number.
-Dr. Denison will try to check and respond to questions on the Discussion Forum at least every 48 hours (excluding weekends and holidays).
-The last time Dr. Denison will reliably check the Discussion Forum before an exam will be the day before the exam at 5 pm.
+John Zubek of TA will try to check and respond to questions on the Discussion Forum at least every 48 hours (excluding weekends and holidays).
+However, do not wait until the last minute to post questions on the discussion board during exam weekend for a timely response.
+We may not get back to in enough time before your exam.
+Please give us some time to reply during that week.

-Personal questions regarding the class should be emailed to Dr. Denison (not posted on D2L).
+Personal questions regarding the class should be emailed to John Zubek (not posted on D2L).